-Most traditional Masonic orders are so-called “Grand Lodge”s and “Grand Orient”s per country or (in the USA) per state.
-I do not know if this goes for each and every Grand Lodge / Orient, but in many cases there will be a ‘central’ Rite, a Rite that is prescribed by the Grand Lodge / Orient for all its lodges.
-Accordingly there are ‘central Rituals’.
+Many traditional Masonic orders are so-called “Grand Lodge”s and “Grand Orient”s per country or (for example in the USA) per state.
+Some of them have a ‘central’ rite, a rite that is prescribed by the Grand Lodge / Orient for all its lodges.
+Accordingly there are ‘central rituals’.
 Therefor all these lodges will have (almost) the same formal meetings.
+Not so in many mixed gender organisations.

 A little history.